Malck/ModalNpm/README.md

 This is a modal that will display a message and a mark to inform the user that he completed something like a form

-It will take the entire screen so the users are gonna to see and have to close it
+It will take the entire screen so the users are gonna see and have to close it

 ## How to use it